mattcanty/blog/content/blog/2020-10-29-my-new-desktop/index.md

 Despite all the great benefits of a terminal, I think a GUI will be needed if I intend to do things like visit websites and write code.

-I've just noticed my hand is going a little numb due to the position of my arm against the desk.
+_Side note: I've just noticed my hand is going a little numb due to the position of my arm against the desk._

 ## From Lite to GUI Raspian